 NEWM-N 100 Foundations of New Media (3 cr.)
-An exploration of the characteristics of digital media, including interactivity, hypermedia, immersion, and including interactivity, hypermedia, immersion, and storytelling.
+An exploration of the characteristics of digital media, including interactivity, hypermedia, immersion, and storytelling.
 Includes an introduction to the practice, theory, and history of new media, from the viewpoint of technology, communication, and culture.
 There are readings, demonstrations, examples, hands-on projects, and written assignments.
-This course is approved for the

-Arts and Humanities component of the General Education core.
+This course is approved for the Arts and Humanities component of the General Education core.